pepperkit/java-style-guide/README.md

     id 'checkstyle'
 }

-Be aware of current versions or any compitible versions. checkstyle {
+checkstyle {
     toolVersion '8.42'
     config project.resources.text.fromUri(new URI("https://raw.githubusercontent.com/pepperkit/checkstyle/v1.0.0-8.45/checkstyle.xml"))
 }
 ```
+Be aware of current versions or any compitible versions.
-It executes in build task automatically.
+It executes in the build task automatically.

 ## Versioning
 When this style guide is changed, its version increases, it follows semver logic.
 However, to highlight with which